When and How to Implement Time Tracking in Your Company?

 Any organization, large or small, should apply time tracking directly to tasks.
 Combining resource and time management is efficient.
 Knowing which tasks take up time and which do not let you be more efficient in the future.
 Communicate your intention to time tasks.

 Good leaders must explain the importance of time tracking.
 Explain that the presence of time tracking is not there to micromanage them.
 Put yourself in your staff’s shoes.
 They are working hard and suddenly; their managers want to track their time.
 The gut reaction is likely “my higher-ups do not trust my work.”
 This is not an unreasonable assumption for some.
-Many bad managers do use time tracking to nitpick employee performance.
+Many bad managers use time tracking to nitpick employee performance.
 Time tracking is not a tool for coin-counting.
 It exists only to improve the business as a whole.
 It should not be used to punish or stress out staff.

 Time tracking is a tool to unite the organization towards one goal.
 It is no different from resource tracking or reports.
 It should not be treated as a micromanagement tool, by team leaders or by staff.